Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 This release includes a significant database restructure, in order to provide the reduced disk usage and performance improvements mentioned in the highlights.
 Migrating to the new structure happens transparently and does not require additional downtime.

-After starting Gradle Enterprise 2018.5, please check the footer of the application.
-If you do see the graphic above, please get in contact with Gradle Enterprise technical support to resolve the issue.
+After starting Develocity 2018.5, please check the footer of the application.
+If you do see the graphic above, please get in contact with Develocity technical support to resolve the issue.

 The background migration may take several hours.
 For installations with millions of build scans, it may take a day or two.
 There should be no noticeable performance degradation while the migration occurs.